FunnyGuy9796/flux_ui/README.md

 gmake run
 ```

-Note: `gmake run' must be run without any display server running or else they will compete for the framebuffer, possibly requiring the user to restart their machine.
+Note: `gmake run` must be run without any display server running or else they will compete for the framebuffer, possibly requiring the user to restart their machine.